adriannavarrobetrian/satoshi-terraform/README.md

 - In a bigger infrastructure, main.tf could be separated in more files, in this case I think it's easier to read with only one file.
 - Variables are for the folder specific environment.
 - Buckets are encrypted, private and version enabled.
-- In this version we have more code duplication than version 1.
+- In this option we have more code duplication than option 1.
 - On the other hand, it's probably better discernible what code is for each environment.
-- We could use Terragrunt in this version to avoid code repetition.
+- We could use Terragrunt to avoid code repetition.

 ## Improvements